PLANNING COMMITTEE SITE

-The 2025 Partners for Justice Conference Planning Committee & Panel Coordinators will use this webpage to store important links related to Conference Planning.
+The 2026 Partners for Justice Conference Planning Committee & Panel Coordinators will use this webpage to store important links related to Conference Planning.
 Please do not share this website with those outside the Conference Planning Committee & Panel Coordinators.
-Thank you!

 SAVE THE DATE